Carvago/career-framework/score.md

 ## Skills

-A competency consists of individual skills that are organized into multiple levels.
+A competency consists of individual skills that are organized into multiple seniority levels.
 There are many **skills**.
 For each skill you should asses whether you posses the skill using the following scores:

 - **Nope** - Not at all, meaning that you don't possess the skill.
 - **Somewhat** - Having the skill somewhat, but not fully there yet or not showing that consistently.